 education

 Over the past decade, I’ve grown to care a lot about the field of education.
-I started off by teaching competition math to elementary and middle school students, and I keep teaching in various ways to this day.
-Since then, I’ve become much more interested in expanding educational opportunities and educational policy.
+I started off by teaching competition math to elementary and middle school students, which through a series of winding turns, got me much more interested in expanding educational opportunities and educational policy.
+Of course, I still really, really enjoy teaching, and always try to find outlets to get people excited about things I think are cool c:

 - TA for 14.19 (Market Design), 2023